purpleidea/flabbergast/flabbergast-manual.md

     y : 4 Is Int # True
     z : 4.5 Is Int # False

-### Special Tuple Literals
+### Special Frame Literals

-Two special tuple literals are provided: the literal list and the range operator.
+Two special frame literals are provided: the literal list and the range operator.

-Tuples are implicitly sorted by their attribute names.
-The literal list is a way to create a tuple with only values and the names are set to arbitrary labels that have a guaranteed stable sorting.
+Frames are implicitly sorted by their attribute names.
+The literal list is a way to create a frame with only values and the names are set to arbitrary labels that have a guaranteed stable sorting.
 It is a comma-separated list of expressions starting with a `[` and terminating with a `]`.

 The `Through` operator produces a list with the values being numbers starting from the left operand up to, and including, the right operand, both of which must be integers.
 If the right operand is the same or less than the left, the list returned will be empty.

-The values of the following tuples are all exactly the same:
+The values of the following frames are all exactly the same:

     x : [ 1, 2, 3 ]
     y : 1 Through 3